How Long to Let Brisket Rest in Cooler? (OVERNIGHT)

 How Long to Let Brisket Rest in Cooler?

-Resting brisket is a crucial step before we move on to slicing and serving this masterpiece.
-Resting brisket in cooler is a common practice for pitmasters who like cooking their meat early.
+Resting brisket in a cooler is a common practice for pitmasters who like cooking their meat early.

 Many pitmasters swear that resting brisket for 12 hours is the best practice for the juiciest brisket.
 Resting brisket in butcher paper is also common, but many people finish it in the oven to retain the crispy bark of this delicious meat.

-Although brisket can be rested on the countertop for half an hour, however, resting brisket in cooler for a longer time is crucial for its juiciness as well as for time management if you plan to serve this meat later.
+Although brisket can be rested on the countertop for half an hour, however, resting brisket in the cooler for a longer time is essential both for retaining its juiciness and for effective time management when serving the meat later.

-It allows for the high smoked brisket to cool down and redistribute the moisture evenly in the meat.
-A process known as ‘carryover cooking.’
-The former process is called ‘holding’ the meat till the time it is ready to be sliced and served to your guests.
+This process of resting brisket is called ‘holding’ the meat till the time it is ready to be sliced and served to your guests.

 Rest vs. Hold: